 Make sure the scripture addresses what you are talking about.
+The minute you read it you want them to see it's help.

-5. Tie the Scripture to your field and how your going is not an option.
+5. Tie the Scripture into your field and how you going is not an option.
 You must get there and tell them about Jesus.

 I am glad God gives us grace that is sufficient.
-I am thankful for fine people like you and the great church you have to attend; but have you ever thought of what it would be like to not have this?
-To not have a good pastor?
-To not have a good church?
-To not have Hope?
+I am thankful for fine people like you and the great church you get to attend, but have you ever thought of what it would be like not to have this.
+Not to have a good pastor.
+Not to have a good church.
+Not to have Hope.
 At each of these steps we are connecting with them.